asdKeys/Radar-Arduino/README.md

 The object circled in red is an ultrasonic sensor.

 The object circled in blue is a servo motor.

+The object in the top left corner is your Arduino board.

+The object in the bottom left corner is your breadboard.

 ### Diagram